lab64makerspace/intro2PCBdesign/README.md

 # Introduction to PCB Design
 This workshop series was offered Winter Quarter AY 2018-2019.

-We're thinking about offering it in Spring Quarter AY2019-2020.
+We're thinking about updating some material and offering it in Spring Quarter AY2019-2020.

 Please check out the overview & details page to see if this material interests you.